dcchut/cargo-files/README.md

 ## Developers

-The `cargo-files-core` create contains the logic underlying `cargo-files`, and can be reused by other applications that care about source files.
+The `cargo-files-core` crate contains the logic underlying `cargo-files`, and can be reused by other applications that care about source files.
 At the moment the API is extremely simplistic, but any improvement suggestions are welcome!